Zzh-tju/ultralytics-YOLOv3-Cluster-NMS/README.md

  - Currently, Torchvision NMS use IoU as criterion, not DIoU.
 However, if we directly replace IoU with DIoU in Original NMS, it will costs much more time due to the sequence operation.
 Now, Cluster-DIoU-NMS will significantly speed up DIoU-NMS and obtain exactly the same result.

- - Torchvision NMS is a function in Torchvision>=0.4, and our cluster-NMS can be applied to any projects that use low version of Torchvision and other deep learning frameworks as long as it can do matrix operations.
+ - Torchvision NMS is a function in Torchvision>=0.4, and our Cluster-NMS can be applied to any projects that use low version of Torchvision and other deep learning frameworks as long as it can do matrix operations.
 No other import, no need to compile, less iteration, fully GPU-accelerated and better performance.
 # Citation

 [![DOI](https://zenodo.org/badge/146165888.svg)](https://zenodo.org/badge/latestdoi/146165888)